Antigua Guatemala: A Cultural Gem and Tourist Haven

 Many aldeas engage in traditional crafts, such as weaving, pottery, and woodcarving, which are showcased in local markets and artisan workshops.
 Interacting with the locals and immersing oneself in their daily lives is a truly enriching experience.

-A wall showcasing traditional handmade masks at a shop in Antigua, Guatemala.
+A wall showcasing traditional handmade masks at a shop in Antigua Guatemala.

 Activities & Adventures